Nikhilkumarr-dev/ArrayAssignment/README.md

 number of even numbers
 number of 0.

+8. Write a program to calculate the maximum element in the array.

-8.write a program to print the elements above the secondary diagonal in a user inputted square matrix.
+9.write a program to print the elements above the secondary diagonal in a user inputted square matrix.